Bookmark Email this page Print this page

 Perhaps Florida's golf course with the most "street cred" among the best golfers in the world, the Copperhead will certainly test your mettle as you meander through the deep pines.
 But it's just one of four championship courses at this Tampa-area golf resort.

 Innisbrook's Island Course, which was recently renovated, is a mighty good runner-up to the Copperhead.
-It plays over 7,300 yards and hosts the NCAA Championships and U.S. Open Qualifiers, so don't expect a cupcake resort course.
+It plays over 7,300 yards and has hosted both NCAA Championships and U.S. Open Qualifiers, so don't expect a cupcake resort course.

 The North Course and South Course, on the other hand, are well shorter, though they still pose plenty of threats in the form of water hazards (both have water on over half their holes) and waste bunkering.